Tools and Platforms

 - Top Hat: Using Top Hat for Student Engagement – Use interactive content and activities to increase participation.

-- WeVideo PlayPosit: Interactive Video – Add questions and interactions to video content.
+- WeVideo (formerly known as PlayPosit): Interactive Video – Add questions and interactions to video content.

 - Wooclap: Making Lectures Interactive – Use polls and other activities to engage students during lectures.